Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Current Major Activities:

-2. Caltrans Right of Way Review – Two property owners need to execute right of entry agreements for the construction of driveway approaches to their property.
+2. Caltrans Right of Way Review – One property owner needs to execute right of entry agreements for the construction of driveway approaches to their property.
 Otherwise, acquisition of the permanent and temporary construction rights to widen and improve the road is complete.
 Once the design plans are approved by Caltrans, they will begin review of the City’s acquisition of the right of way from abutting property owners to ensure that Federal requirements have been met.

 3. City Council Approval – Once steps one and two have been completed, The City Council will have to approve the project and authorize staff to obtain bids and return to Council to award the construction contract.